 Police spokesperson Binod Singh said one person had initially survived the crash but had died in hospital.

 “The rescue efforts have been hampered by heavy rain,” he added, confirming the nationalities of the passengers.

 Airport authorities on the ground lost contact with the plane at 7:30am and it crashed minutes later.

 “When we reached the crash site, we found the dead bodies scattered within 25 metres of the site which is surrounded by trees,” Dip Shamsher Rana, a police officer who took part in the rescue, told AFP.

 “The nearest road is 50 metres away.
 There were mangled remains of the aircraft which was broken into several pieces.”

 Witnesses told local television stations how the plane burst into flames on impact.

 “The plane was flying very low.
-Avenues Television news channel.
+We were surprised.
+It crashed into the hill and there was a huge explosion,” one man told the Avenues Television news channel.

 Buddha Air, a private airline based in Kathmandu, was not immediately available for comment but was due to release a statement later.